Updated March 20, 2023

 Gaye Fifer has been calling contra for more than 25 years, is a passionate teacher of waltz, and an advocate of Dutch Crossing.
 AND she calls English Country Dance with the gentle but firm approach that served her during her 30-year career as an elementary school teacher.

-Melissa Running is a skilled writer of dances and composer of tunes, well regarded as a caller all over the East Coast.
-Melissa is particularly adept at introducing contra dancers to the joys of English Country Dance.
+Melissa Running is a skilled writer of dances and composer of tunes, and is particularly adept at introducing contra dancers to the joys of English Country Dance.
 She has a clear instructional style and an ever-expanding repertoire of fascinating dances.

-Our goal is to have a different combination of musicians for each workshop — trios and quartets during the day, and quintets in the evening.
-(From time to time, particularly on Monday, we dancers have looked up to discover that all eight of the musicians have decided to “sit in.”
+We schedule the musicians so that each workshop has a different combination of instruments — trios and quartets during the day, and quintets in the evening.
+(From time to time, particularly on Monday, we dancers have looked up to discover that all of the musicians have decided to “sit in!!”
 It’s absolutely splendid.)